Data-Mining-CS568/NG-DBSCAN/README.md

 </details>

 <details>
-<summary> Running the Static NG-DBSCAN algorithm over the existing dataset (for comparison with incremental version) </summary>
+<summary> Run and Plot the Static NG-DBSCAN algorithm over the existing dataset (for comparison with incremental version) </summary>

 	- Now to run the queries.txt over incremental version (for comparison with incremental version), use the following command.
 		- g++ static_ngdbscan.cpp